jimmoffitt/developer_advocate.blog/metadataEvolution/twtr_evolution.md

 Twitter now makes available two historical APIs that provide access to every publicly available Tweet: Historical PowerTrack and the Full-Archive Search API.
 Both APIs provide a set of *operators* used to query and collect Tweets of interest.
 These operators match on a variety of attributes associated with every Tweet, hundreds of attributes such as the Tweet's 140-character message, the author's account name, and links shared in the Tweet.
 Tweets and their attributes are encoded in JSON, a common text-based data-interchange format.
 So as new features were introduced, new JSON attributes appeared, and typically new API operators were introduced to match on those attributes.
 If your use-case includes a need to *listen* to what the world has said on Twitter, the better you understand when operators started having JSON metadata to match on, the more effective your historical PowerTrack filters can be.

+### From user convention to first-class Tweet object

 Twitter users organically introduced new, and now fundamental, communication patterns to the Twitter network.
 A seminal example is the hashtag, now nearly universally used across all social networks.
 Hashtags were introduced as a way to organize conversations and topics.
 On a network with hundreds of million messages a day, tools to find Tweets of interest are key, and hashtags have become a fundamental to find Tweets of interest.
 Soon after the use of hashtags grew, they received official status and support from Twitter.
 As hashtags became a 'first-class' *object*, this meant many things.
 It meant hashtags became clickable/searchable in the Twitter.com user interface.
 It also meant hashtags became a member of the Twitter *entities* family, along with @mentions, attached media, stock symbols, and shared links.
 These entities are conveniently encoded in a pre-parsed JSON array, making it easier for developers to process, scan, and store them.

 Retweets are another example of user-driven conventions becoming official objects.
 Retweeting emerged as a way of 'forwarding' content to others.
 It started as a manual process of copying/pasting a Tweet and prepending it with a "RT @" pattern.
 This process was eventually automated via a new Retweet button, complete with new JSON metadata.
 The 'official' Retweet was born.
 Other examples include 'mentions', sharing of media and web links, and sharing a location with your Tweet.
 Each of these use-patterns resulted in new [twitter.com](https://twitter.com/) user-interface features, new supporting JSON, and thus new ways to match on Tweets.
 All of these fundamental Tweet attributes have resulted in PowerTrack Operators used to match on them.

+[introduction to 'native' media, referenced in later articles]

 So, before we dig into the Historical PowerTrack and Full-Archive Search product details, let's take a tour of how Twitter, as a product and platform, evolved over time.